 All items in WHOAS are protected by original copyright.
 In addition, WHOAS also supports the use of Creative Commons licenses.
 Authors wishing a Creative Commons license need to indicate which one at the time the accepted manuscript is ingested into WHOAS.

 Can contributions to WHOAS be embargoed?

-Embargos can be applied to contributions at the time of submission.
+Embargos can be applied to contributions at the time of ingest.
 An embargo permits visitors to view the metadata describing the content, but not the file(s) attached.
 The embargo is automatically lifted at the predetermined date.